awsdocs/amazon-ec2-user-guide/doc_source/EBSOptimized.md

 | z1d\.6xlarge | Yes | 7,000 | 875 | 40,000 |
 | z1d\.12xlarge | Yes | 14,000 | 1,750 | 80,000 |

 \* These instance types can support maximum performance for 30 minutes at least once every 24 hours\.
 For example, `c5.large` instances can deliver 437\.5 MB/s for 30 minutes at least once every 24 hours\.
-If you have a workload that requires sustained maximum performance for longer than 30 minutes, select an instance type according to baseline performance shown in this table\.
+If you have a workload that requires sustained maximum performance for longer than 30 minutes, select an instance type according to baseline performance as shown in the following table:

 | Instance type | Baseline bandwidth \(Mbps\) | Baseline throughput \(MB/s, 128 KB I/O\) | Baseline IOPS \(16 KB I/O\) |